allwynd/assignment-payroll/README.md

 - User Date input in MMM-YYYY (e.g. dec-2016, December-2016 or DEC-2016 are valid inputs.
 2015-Dec or 12-2015 is not valid)
 - Output files - Payslip is generated in JSON format (for bulk load) to the output directory specified at the time of start up ("output/json/emppayslip.json).
 - The taxable income data sheet is currently is stored in code and statically loaded in-memory to keep it simple and faster access.
 However it can be re-factored to load from other means with minimal code changes.
-- The Employee Payroll application is designed, built and tested based on a set of predefined User stories and Acceptance Criteria (see below).
+- The Employee Payroll application is designed, built and tested based on a set of predefined User stories and Acceptance Criteria.
 - The application runs a series of automated test using JUnit when the application is compiled and packaged.

 ## User Stories and Acceptance Criteria: